etsy/yubigpgkeyer/README.md

 # YubiGPGKeyer

-Generating RSA keys on Yubikeys is a delight many of us have enjoyed, and it's fine for a single key.
+[Generating RSA keys on Yubikeys is a delight](https://www.yubico.com/2012/12/yubikey-neo-openpgp/) many of us have enjoyed, and it's fine for a single key.
 Once you start doing more than key, say an organisation's worth, it quickly gets less enjoyable.

-This script can help with that, by providing a semi-reasonable command line interface to automate as much as possible of that process.
+Being able to programmatically generate keys with as little human interaction as possible (there remains some, due to fragility and the real world).
+It even has JSON output if need be, so you can feed use it as part of another script.

 ## Requirements